 Trooper Ralph C. Tatoian -- Badge #1140

-Massigh J. Stallmann, 25, of High Ridge, MO, was convicted of second-degree murder in the death of Trooper Tatoian, who died in a traffic crash en route to join the manhunt for Stallman.
+Massigh J. Stallmann, 25, of High Ridge, Missouri, was convicted of second-degree murder in the death of Tpr.
+Tatoian.
+Missouri law states, “A person is guilty of second-degree murder if he commits any felony and, in the perpetration of that felony, another person is killed as a result of the perpetration of that felony.”
+Tpr.
+Tatoian was killed in a traffic crash while en route to join the manhunt for Stallman.
 A jury deliberated over three hours before delivering their guilty verdict.
 Stallmann was sentenced to life in prison.